heptarch/heptarch.github.io/drafts/demon.md

 piping leaned forward, as if bowing.
 The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin.
-But then the teardrops lengthened inward into spikes, cruelly piercing the ball through its corners, and Susan gasped.
+But then the teardrops lengthened inward into spikes, impaling the ball through its corners, and Susan gasped.
 The spikes pushed through to the opposite side, and the whole figure convulsed, shivering into new, more elaborate patchworks, the ball